wp-plugins/alligator-menu-popup/readme.txt

 = How do I get a link to popup if it is not a menu item? =

-You can use my Alligator Popup plugin for that [Alligator Popup plugin](https://wordpress.org/plugins/alligator-popup/ "Alligator Popup plugin")
+You can use my [Alligator Popup plugin](https://wordpress.org/plugins/alligator-popup/ "Alligator Popup plugin") for that.

 = I am using the plugin and it has saved me time and/or hassle; how can I show my appreciation? =